fn ishex(c byte) bool

 new_values returns a new Values struct for creating urlencoded query string parameters. it can also be to post form data with application/x-www-form-urlencoded. values.encode() will return the encoded data

-fn parse(rawurl string) ?URL
+fn parse(rawurl string) !URL

-parse parses rawurl into a URL structure.
 The rawurl may be relative (a path, without a host) or absolute (starting with a scheme).
 Trying to parse a hostname and path without a scheme is invalid but may not necessarily return an error, due to parsing ambiguities.

-fn parse_query(query string) ?Values
+fn parse_query(query string) !Values

 Values maps a string key to a list of values.
 It is typically used for query parameters and form values.
 Unlike in the http.Header map, the keys in a Values map are case-sensitive. parseQuery parses the URL-encoded query string and returns a map listing the values specified for each key. parseQuery always returns a non-nil map containing all the valid query parameters found; err describes the first decoding error encountered, if any.
-Query is expected to be a list of key=value settings separated by ampersands or semicolons.
-A setting without an equals sign is interpreted as a key set to an empty value.

 fn path_escape(s string) string